3gx/nvrtc-sys/README.md

 compiled object.

 By default, this looks in /usr/local/cuda/ for headers and libraries.
-If that is not appropriate for your system, you can set the `CUDA_HOME` environment variable.
+If that is not appropriate for your system, you can set the `CUDA_PATH` environment variable.